Virtual Target Trajectory Prediction for Stochastic Targets: Introduction

-\item A prediction framework leveraging CNFs to predict the distribution of the future positions of a stochastically moving target, allowing for interpretable, target-agnostic, and fast predictions.
+\begin{enumerate} \item A prediction framework leveraging CNFs to predict the distribution of future positions of stochastically moving targets, allowing for interpretable, target-agnostic, and fast predictions.

-\item A time series k-means clustering algorithm is described to cluster the superimposed samples generated by the CNFs for each real target into a set of representative trajectories, called virtual target trajectories, which can be used as a drop-in replacement for deterministic trajectory predictions for various applications.

-\end{enumerate} The remainder of this paper is structured as follows: In Sec.~\ref{sec:problem_statement}, the problem of trajectory prediction for stochastic targets is described mathematically.
+\item A time series k-means clustering algorithm to cluster samples generated by CNFs into representative trajectories, called virtual target trajectories, which can be used as a drop-in replacement for deterministic trajectory predictions for various applications. \end{enumerate} The remainder of this paper is structured as follows: In Sec.~\ref{sec:problem_statement}, the problem of trajectory prediction for stochastic targets is described mathematically.
 Sec.~\ref{sec:NFs} explains the theory of NFs and describes their application to the problem at hand.
 The subsequent clustering process to calculate the trajectories of the virtual targets is described in Sec.~\ref{sec:generation}.
 These process is illustrated in Fig.~\ref{fig:structure}.
 The generation of the training data is described in Sec.~\ref{sec:data_generation}.
 Sec.~\ref{sec:results} presents the results of the approach and Sec.~\ref{sec:conclusion} concludes the paper.

 \tikzstyle{startstop} = [rectangle, rounded corners, minimum width=3cm, minimum height=1cm,text centered, draw=black, fill=red!30] \tikzstyle{process} = [rectangle, minimum width=3cm, minimum height=1cm, text centered, draw=black, fill=orange!30] \tikzstyle{decision} = [diamond, minimum width=3cm, minimum height=1cm, text centered, draw=black, fill=green!30] \tikzstyle{arrow} = [thick,->,>=stealth]